saideepakreddy0308/Dominant-Crowd-Flow-Segmentation/README.md

   > **You can download the report [here](https://github.com/saideepakreddy0308/Dominant-Crowd-Flow-Segmentation/blob/main/Project%20Report.pdf)

 - Screenshots of written-output video are saved in the [Frames](https://github.com/saideepakreddy0308/Dominant-Crowd-Flow-Segmentation/blob/main/Frames) directory.
-- Results(output is written in .avi format) of the scripts are contained in the [Results](https://github.com/saideepakreddy0308/Dominant-Crowd-Flow-Segmentation/blob/main/Results) directory.
+- Results(output is written in .avi/.mp4 format) of the scripts are contained in the [Results](https://github.com/saideepakreddy0308/Dominant-Crowd-Flow-Segmentation/blob/main/Results) directory.

 ## How to run the code
 Go to the Code_Files directory.